qemu/qemu/docs/system/i386/sgx.rst

 the size of the physical EPC must be a power of two (though software sees a subset of the full EPC, e.g. 92M or 128M) and the EPC must be naturally aligned.
 KVM SGX's virtual EPC is purely a software construct and only requires the size and location to be page aligned.
-Qemu enforces the EPC size is a multiple of 4k and will ensure the base of the EPC is 4k aligned.
+QEMU enforces the EPC size is a multiple of 4k and will ensure the base of the EPC is 4k aligned.
 To simplify the implementation, EPC is always located above 4g in the guest physical address space.